dgkim5360/dgkim5360.github.io/_posts/2017-09-15-closures-and-decorators-in-python.md

 <function deco.<locals>.inner at 0x10063b598>
 ```

-## decorators are executed at import time
+## Decorators are executed at import time

 > A key feature of decorators is that they run right after the decorated function is defined.
 That is usually at **import time**, i.e., when a module is loaded by Python.